wrench-project/workflow-simulator-for-calibration/README.md

 + **best-rs.json**:  The best configuration found by the _Random Search_ process as a JSON;

 > Note that you can re-run the simulator with the best configuration found by DeepHyper with `./workflow-simulator-for-calibration exp-{ID}/best-bo.json`.

+## How to calibrate Pegasus Workflows

+You have three scripts under `utils/`:
+- `pegasus-submit-to-json.py`: takes on Pegasus submit directory (like `run0000/` etc) and produces workflow compatible with `calibrate.py` (JSON file)
+- `convert-submit-dirs.sh`: converts a directory `dir` containing Pegasus submit directories with `./convert-submit-dirs.sh -d dir`
+- `run-calibration.sh`: takes a directory `dir` containing workflows represented as JSON files and calibrate each of them